 The most frequently reported cause of injury for USPS delivery personnel on foot is a dog bite.
 They account for about 32 percent of all such claims.
 Although the Federal Employees Compensation Act might cover workers’ compensation benefits for the injured postal worker, he or she would probably also have a viable personal injury claim against the owner or keeper of the dog that delivered the bite.

 Contact us for a free consultation and case evaluation on any dog bite case.
 We are experienced Philadelphia dog bite lawyers.
-If we enter into a retainer agreement with you, no legal fees are even due unless we obtain a settlement or verdict for you.
+If we enter into a retainer agreement with you, no legal fees are due unless we obtain a settlement or verdict for you.